Nyack Climate Vulnerability Assessment and Adaptation Plan

 The Project

 The climate is changing.
 Extreme weather events, higher temperatures, rising sea levels, and extreme weather, with more precipitation and flooding, are happening now and are projected to get worse.
-In creating this plan, we’re taking a detailed look at risks that are likely to impact our community as a result of climate change and developing ways to address them now and in the years to come.
+In creating this plan, we took a detailed look at risks that are likely to impact our community as a result of climate change and developing ways to address them now and in the years to come.

 What do we mean by climate hazards?
 They are natural or human-induced physical events or trends that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems, and environmental resources.
 We will use local knowledge and reliable, current research about projections for local conditions to ground our understanding of hazards that may affect our community.